yash-td/yash-td/README.md

 - 🌱 I’m currently learning Azure and going to take the DP-203 Certification Test soon.
 - 👯 I’m looking to collaborate on Kaggle Competitions
-- 🤔 I’m looking for help with Job referrals
 - 📫 How to reach me: send me an email at datasc.yash@gmail.com or follow me on instagram [music_by_yash](https://www.instagram.com/music_by_yash/?hl=en)